Introduction for new PhD fellows

 Special forms must be used for the evaluation.
 Forms must be downloaded by students at the Doctoral School’s homepage.
 After the first written evaluation, this approved form must be continuously updated, so that activities continue to be documented in the SAME form.
 The form and documentation must be uploaded in the PhD Mananger.

-IV evaluation (written & oral) = after 30 months (pre-defence)
+4th Progress report (portfolio and oral) = after 30 months

 For PhD students at both faculties, the forms may be completed continuously.
 It is important that activities attended are approved in the next evaluation.